Views from the Eiffel Tower

 The bridge is made of a single-span steel arch, an incredible engineering masterpiece of the time.
 The decoration of the bridge is simply spectacular thanks to its four 55-foot (17 m) columns, with golden winged horses on top at opposite ends of the structure.
 Beautiful black chandelier, cherubs and other decorative elements make this bridge an impressive construction, chosen by many as the backdrop for their wedding photos.
 Although it must be said that from the tower you will only appreciate some of these details.

-For the record, Pont Alexandre III (Alexander III Bridge) is the most fascinating bridge in Paris.
+For the record, Pont Alexandre III (Alexandre III Bridge) is the most fascinating bridge in Paris.
 The flyover, inaugurated for the 1900 Universal Exhibition in Paris, is located between L'Hôtel des Invalides and the Grand and Petit Palais.

 8. Sacré Coeur